-The notes below set out the definitions of the applicable Non-GAAP measures listed above and their basis of calculation where relevant.
-None of these measures are defined under Generally Accepted Accounting Principles in accordance with IFRS and each of these measures is therefore a Non-GAAP measure.
+The notes below set out the definitions of the measures listed above and their basis of calculation where relevant.
+Certain measures are not defined under Generally Accepted Accounting Principles in accordance with IFRS and each of these measures is therefore a non-GAAP measure.

-1 Net interest margin is stated on an Underlying basis.
-Net interest margin is a Non-GAAP measure.
-The calculation of net interest margin is set out below.
+1 Underlying net interest margin is a non-GAAP measure.
+The calculation of underlying net interest margin is set out below.